-- I signed up for a gym membership and paid for six months straight.
-While I had signed up for the gym many a times before and with fail, this time I was motivated by fear of a disease so I did stick to my schedule of three times a week.
+First, I signed up for a gym membership and paid for six months straight.
+While I had signed up for the gym many a times before and with fail, this time I was determined to motivated by fear of a disease so I did stick to my schedule of three times a week.
 Great thing was my gym had group classes from aerobics, Zumba, cardio and weight lifting.
-Not only did the group dynamics keep me motivated, the complements that followed a few months later about shedding the baby weight and the confident boost made me stick to this sure routine.
+Not only did the group dynamics keep me motivated, the compliments that followed a few months later about shedding the baby weight and the confident boost made me stick to this sure routine.
 Due to my busy schedule, I now exercise twice a week at the convenience of my house.
 Thanks to YouTube, there are many workout routines for every shape, form and mood.
 Besides, running after my now two-year-old girl keeps me on my toes.

 Here are more stats on women and diabetes from the International Diabetes Federation: